-The Trust recorded fewer compliments in Quarter 1 2015/16 compared to the same period in

-2014/15.
-Some of this is due to a backlog in data entry which was rectified in Quarter 2.
-The Patient Experience team continue to provide support and guidance to divisional staff on the collation and recording of compliments received directly to wards and departments.
+The Trust recorded more compliments in Quarter 3 2015/16 compared to previous quarters.
+The Patient Experience team have continued to provide support and guidance to divisional staff around the collation and recording of compliments received directly to wards and departments.